maxx1128/snappy-personal-site/README.md

 # Personal Website

 This is my personal blog!
 Just a brief intro to who I am, all my writing, and links to my work profiles.
-It's built on the below tools:

-* Jekyll for static site generation
-* Webpack for CSS and JS asset compilation
-* Tailwind as a utility CSS framework
-* PurgeCSS to remove unneeded Tailwind classes
-* Turbolinks for performance
+It's built on Jekyll, my favorite static site generator.
+It relies on NPM scripts to compile CSS and serve the the Jekyll files.

+A previous version used Turbolinks and TailwindCSS, but I stripped them out to cut down on external dependencies.
+Now it's my own Sass setup and a custom service worker.

 ## Install Workflow Dependencies